AdobeDocs/experience-manager-cloud-service.en/help/operations/actions-center.md

 ## Which Notifications Appear? {#which-notification}

-AEM as a Cloud Service has several types of notifications, but only a subset appear in the Actions Center, as illustrated in the table below.
+AEM as a Cloud Service has several types of notifications, but only a subset appears in the Actions Center, as illustrated in the table below.

 | Notification Type  | Description  | How to configure  | Appears in Alerts Center |
 |---|---|---|---|